10 Ways To Save Money On Your Wedding

-Weddings are joyous, exciting and expensive.
-Unfortunately for many people, the affordable wedding that they expected to have ends up being almost twice as expensive.
-According to WeddingWire’s newlywed report, couples expected to pay $16,000 for their wedding but ended up spending $29,000.
+Weddings are joyous occasions.
+But all that excitement comes at a price.
+For many people, the affordable wedding that they expected to have ends up being almost twice as expensive.
+According to WeddingWire's newlywed report, couples that expected to pay $16,000 for their wedding ended up spending $29,000.

 The reasons?
 Starting with an unrealistic budget and falling in love with “must-have” items.

 But saving money on your wedding doesn’t mean you have to sacrifice style or the most important items that you want.
-Here are 10 creative ways to cut the cost while still having a wedding that you love.
+Afterall it's your day!
+Just find ways to think savvy and smart.
+And we can help—here are 10 creative ways to cut the cost while still having a wedding that you love.

 1. Choose Your Venue Wisely